Asymmetric Differential Privacy: Introduction

-Mangat's randomized response~\cite{mangat1994improved} is following our privacy notion, which we can interpret as asymmetrization of the traditional randomized response (i.e., Warner's randomized response~\cite{warner1965randomized}).
-Utility optimized local differential privacy~(ULDP)~\cite{murakami2019utility} is also a privacy definition that Mangat's randomized response follows, so ULDP also utilizes asymmetricity.
-However, ULDP is defined on the local setting on data with one attribute, so we cannot apply ULDP to our task (i.e., counting query).
-Context-aware local differential privacy~\cite{acharya2019context} and input-discriminative local differential privacy~\cite{gu2020providing} define a precise privacy level for a combination of data, which are generalizations of ULDP\@.
-Therefore, they can also utilize asymmetricity in a certain setting (and the papers did not utilize the asymmetricity), but for the same reason as ULDP, we cannot apply them to our task.
+It is noted that several relaxation models of local differential privacy (LDP) implicitly expresses asymmetric neighboring relationship~\cite{murakami2019utility,acharya2019context,gu2020providing,cao2020pglp}.
+Utility optimized local DP~(ULDP)~\cite{murakami2019utility} is another privacy definition that expresses an asymmetric neighboring relationship.
+However, ULDP is defined in the local setting, so we cannot apply ULDP to our task (i.e., central setting).
+Context-aware local DP~\cite{acharya2019context} and input-discriminative local DP~\cite{gu2020providing}, which are generalizations of ULDP\@, both define a different indistinguishability level for each combination of data.
+Therefore, their relaxations include our relaxation in the local setting, but for the same reason as for ULDP, we cannot apply them to our task.